google/graphicsfuzz/docs/glsl-fuzz-develop.md

 cd graphicsfuzz
 ```

-The Vulkan worker build also requires git submodules to be cloned:
+The Vulkan worker build requires git submodules to be initialized and updated:

 ```sh
 git submodule update --init